yakheda/celestial-files/README.md

-You can install files from this official repository, or via "installer.exe"
+You can install files from this official repository, or via "installer.exe" in telegram channel.
+By yakheda